-Physical Safeguarding
+Physical safeguarding

 City of London is aware that it is normal for the Board to 'contract out' the physical safeguarding to a recognised global custodian and believes that problems in this area are relatively rare.
-Problems that do occur are usually a result of direct fraud or malpractice e.g. the Robert Maxwell affair in the UK.
+Problems that do occur are usually a result of direct fraud or malpractice.

-Financial Safeguarding
+Financial safeguarding